[Today’s featured artwork for Day 89 of the 365 Days Project is by Heidi Vilkman.]

 “Yes,” said Vilkman, “I will build a tiny house with what I have, try out everything, make a lot of mistakes, have a laugh, enjoy, connect with my heart and nature.
 The forest that was my playground as a child is now going to be watching me play as an adult.
 So, if the build becomes only hard work and no play, I will stop.
 I owe it to the forest to live the build through my inner child.”

-The Artist Mind knows that’s the only way to build creative dreams.
+A true artist knows that’s the only way to build creative dreams.

 Update: The main building work of Heidi Vilkman’s eco-dwelling was carried out over three months in the summer of 2012.
 The artist returned to her forest in Finland every summer to continue work on her dream and by 2016, most of the dwelling was done.
 Visit her blog, Cob Dreams, for photos and updates on the her progess.